8 Tips for getting sexual misconduct in the workplace investigations right

 Published on

-Here are 8 key considerations our Resolution team deploy to ensure a thorough sexual misconduct investigation in these circumstances:
+Here are eight key considerations our Resolution team deploys to ensure a thorough sexual misconduct investigation.

 1. Standard of proof

-First of all it is important to understand what standard of proof should be applied.
-In most workplace investigations this is “what happened on the balance of probability”.
+First, it is important to understand what standard of proof should be applied.
+In most workplace investigations, this is “what happened on the balance of probability”.
 In other words, what is more likely to have happened?
 It could be 50.5% more likely.
 That is enough.

 The evidence then needs to be assessed to make findings.